All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Persistent fatigue and brain fog

-Markers of chronic inflammation include elevated C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-alpha).
-Many adults with symptoms of aging, including those seeking peptide therapy, have mildly elevated inflammatory markers even without a diagnosed inflammatory condition.
+Markers of chronic inflammation include improved C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-alpha).
+Many adults with symptoms of aging, including those seeking peptide therapy, have mildly improved inflammatory markers even without a diagnosed inflammatory condition.

 How Growth Hormone and IGF-1 Influence Inflammation